Nathan-47/birminghamImpactfc-v02/README.md

      // Email.js has been added and tests have worked
      // Tackling form alerts now
      // Also just added tooltips for register form
+     // Tooltips have been added
+     // Amending homepage logo's now fixing team name on navbar